OutSystems/docs-howtos/src/development/build-multi-tenant-app/build-multi-tenant-app.md

 #### Configuring Entities

-Note that the Entities changed to Multi-tenant because they had no value set in their ‘Is Multi-tenant’ property, therefore they all **inherited** the setting from the eSpace.
+Note that the Entities changed to Multi-tenant because they had no value set in their ‘Is Multi-tenant’ property, therefore they all **inherited** the setting from the module.

-Once the ‘Is Multi-tenant’ property of the eSpace is changed, you should check the Entities, Site Properties and Timers of the eSpace to ensure they have the correct value set.
+Once the ‘Is Multi-tenant’ property of the module is changed, you should check the Entities, Site Properties and Timers of the module to ensure they have the correct value set.

-The SalesSampleData and SelfRegister eSpaces do not have Entities, so you only need to check the Sales and Customers eSpaces to ensure whether all its Entities require data isolation.
+The SalesSampleData and SelfRegister modules do not have Entities, so you only need to check the Sales and Customers modules to ensure whether all its Entities require data isolation.

-In the Sales eSpace, the AccountManager, Opportunity, OpportunityHistory, QuarterQuota and Task Entities are independent from tenant to tenant so they should remain Multi-tenant.
+In the Sales module, the AccountManager, Opportunity, OpportunityHistory, QuarterQuota and Task Entities are independent from tenant to tenant so they should remain Multi-tenant.

-In the Customers eSpace, the Company, CompanyHistory, Contact, ContactHistory and ContactPicture Entities are also independent from tenant to tenant, so they should remain Multi-tenant.
+In the Customers module, the Company, CompanyHistory, Contact, ContactHistory and ContactPicture Entities are also independent from tenant to tenant, so they should remain Multi-tenant.

 #### Configuring Site Properties

-Site Properties, just like Entities, inherit the Is Multi-tenant value of the eSpace.
+Site Properties, just like Entities, inherit the Is Multi-tenant value of the module.

-This means that you should check the Sales, SalesSampleData and SelfRegister eSpaces to validate if any Site Property needs to be changed to Single Tenant in order to be shared among tenants.
+This means that you should check the Sales, SalesSampleData and SelfRegister modules to validate if any Site Property needs to be changed to Multi-tenant in order to be shared among tenants.

 In this example, all Site Properties should be isolated between tenants: nothing needs to be changed.

 #### Configuring Timers

-In this example, only the SalesSampleData eSpace contains a Timer that creates end-users for the Sales application.
-Since we want the Timer to run once for each tenant, nothing needs to be changed: the Timer inherits the ‘Is Multitenant’ property from the eSpace.
+In this example, only the SalesSampleData module contains a Timer that creates end-users for the Sales application.
+Since we want the Timer to run once for each tenant, nothing needs to be changed: the Timer inherits the ‘Is Multitenant’ property from the module.

 ### Implementing the Front Office

-The SelfRegister eSpace demonstrates how to implement self-provisioning of tenants in a front office.
+The SelfRegister module demonstrates how to implement self-provisioning of tenants in a front office.
 It allows end-users to provision their own tenants by specifying a tenant name and the tenant administrator credentials.

 ![ ](images/build-multi-tenant-app_3.png)

-In the Login Screen of the Sales eSpace, there is a ‘Sign up for free’ link that lets end-users provision their tenant of the Sales application, without any assistance from the administrative users.
+In the Login Screen of the Sales module, there is a ‘Sign up for free’ link that lets end-users provision their tenant of the Sales application, without any assistance from the administrative users.
 The end-user simply needs to provide a tenant name and the tenant administrator credentials

 ![ ](images/build-multi-tenant-app_4.png)